-Notes:

-- 1. Percentage of the cases classified correctly. - 2.
-Variance explained by the first three factors of the discriminant analysis. - 3.
+Notes: [1.]
+Percentage of the cases classified correctly.
+[2.]
+Variance explained by the first 3 factors of the discriminant analysis.
+[3.]
 Canonical correlation for the first discriminant function.
-The canonical correlation is equivalent to the Pearson product moment of the value of the discriminant function regressed on a set of dummy variables representing each of the categories in the data set - 4.
+The canonical correlation is equivalent to the Pearson product moment of the value of the discriminant function regressed on a set of dummy variables representing each of the categories in the data set.
+[4.]
 This set used the Goldstein weights but randomized the order of the dates in the data set.
-(4)(5)4. is, the data had no correspondence to the actual political phases, but the5. isd the information in eac to the patterns observed in a given month. - 5.
-This set randomly ordered the information in each dyads so that the marginal characteristics of the data set remain the same, but the data are randomly order and have no relation to either the actual phase or to each other.
+(4)(5)4. is the data had no correspondence to the actual political political phases, but the 5. is the information in each to the patterns observed in a given month.
+[5.]
+This set randomly ordered the information in each dyad so that the marginal characteristics of the data set remain the same, but the data are randomly ordered and have no relation to either the actual phase or to each other.

-The discriminant analysis on the two random data sets produce quite different results from the analysis of the actual events.
+The discriminant analysis on the two random data sets produces quite different results from the analysis of the actual events.
 The random data have almost a 70% accuracy rate in phase classification, probably because of the contrast between the very high dimension (54) of the variable space and the relatively small number of clusters being classified (7).
-However, the Wilks' measurement correctly adjusts for this-despite the high classification accuracy, shows that the none of the discriminant functions are statistically significant.8
+However, the Wilks' λ measurement correctly adjusts for this-despite the high classification accuracy, λ shows that the none of the discriminant functions are statistically significant.8

 A second set of tests was done with using the LML clustering measure discussed in Chapter 4, Section 4.5.
-Figure 3.2 shows the cluster boundaries generated by each of the weighting vectors, using the LML difference level =0.15 (except the Goldstein weight, where =0.309).
-Table 3.4 shows the number of cases where the boundaries determined by the simplified vectors are within ± 3 months of the a priori boundaries discussed in Chapter 4, Table 4.1, and the Goldstein boundaries.
+Fig. 2 shows the cluster boundaries generated by each of the weighting vectors, using the LML difference level $\Delta = 0.15$ (except the Goldstein weight, where $\Delta = 0.30^9$).
+Table 3.1 shows the number of cases where the boundaries determined by the simplified vectors are within ± 3 months of the a priori boundaries discussed in Chapter 4, Table ??, and the Goldstein boundaries.